sc13912/tf-cloudrun-cloudbuild/README.md

 * Your terraform output should look like this
 <img src="images/tf-output.png" >

-* Now access the URL, which should be hosting a demo cloud run service <gcr.io/cloudrun/hello>
+* Now access the Cloud Run service URL, which should be hosting a default demo app <gcr.io/cloudrun/hello> to begin with
 <img src="images/cloudrun-demopage.png" >

 * Verify the Cloud Run service deployment status at the GCP console
 <img src="images/cloudrun-service.png" >

-* We can also verify the Cloud Build trigger has been created succssfully
+* We can also verify the Cloud Build trigger has been created successfully
 <img src="images/cloudbuild-trigger.png" width = "800">